 1. Drive the Going-to-the-Sun Road

-One of the most scenic roads in all of the USA, driving the Going-to-the-Sun Road absolutely must to be on your list when visiting Glacier National Park!
+One of the most scenic roads in all of the USA and one of the things Montana is known for, driving the Going-to-the-Sun Road absolutely must to be on your list when visiting Glacier National Park!

 Completed in 1933, this 50-mile road was carved through the mountains, and at points is still only a one-lane road!